Teaching Fellowship Program

 How to Apply

-The Alzar School is currently accepting applications for the Fall 2017 and Spring 2018 semesters.
-To apply, please visit our online application, where you also be asked to upload a a cover letter and a 2-page resume.
+Alzar School is currently accepting applications for the Fall 2018 and Spring 2019 semesters.
+To apply, please visit our online application, where you also be asked to upload a cover letter and a 2-page resume.
 In the cover letter, please indicate which of our academic classes (see our Curriculum Guide) you would be interested in taking a lead in, and which of the following auxiliary roles are of interest to you: recruiting, fundraising, video/photo production, medical program, outdoor program, facilities, communications, and more.
 If you have any questions about the teaching fellow program, please email firstname.lastname@example.org.